groundswellaudio/swl-variant/README.md

 * GCC 10

-Note : Because Clang 12 support of C++20 is only partial, for now `swl::variant` can't be instantiated with types whose destructors aren't trivial on Clang 12.
+Note : Clang 12 will not work (as in : it works only for trivially destructible types).